MuqadderIqbal/2015/README.md

 # 2015

 ##Lectures

 The Lecture slides up to Lecture 1 are in this repository.
 Just click on the Lectures Folder.
+Lecture videos for 2015 are available at http://cs109.github.io/2015/pages/videos.html.

 ##Lab 1